 Group work is important for the partner as well as the person struggling in the addiction.

-In a supportive group the partner discover that there are others who have also experience the trauma that comes with the betrayal associated with a sexual addiction.
-Partners together discover that although each experience is unique, there is much that in the experience that is shared.
+In a supportive group the partner discovers that there are others who have also experienced the trauma that comes with the betrayal associated with a sexual addiction.
+Partners together discover that although each experience is unique, the pain of betrayal trauma is an experience that is shared and understood.

 Discovering that you need not take this journey alone is truly empowering.
-What you cannot do alone, we can accomplish together.
+What you cannot do alone, we can accomplish together through expert guidance and experience.

 For the Addict